renpy/renpy/sphinx/source/config.rst

     A list of functions.
 When called, each function is expected to use ui functions to add displayables to the overlay layer.

+.. var:: config.python_callbacks = [ ]

+    A list of functions.
+The functions in this list are called, without any arguments, whenever a python block is run outside of the init phase.

+    One possible use of this would be to have a function limit a variable to within a range each time it is adjusted.

+    The functions may be called during internal Ren'Py code, before the start of the game proper, and potentially before the variables the function depends on are intialized.
+The functions are required to deal with this, perhaps by using ``hasattr(store, 'varname')`` to check if a variable is defined.

 .. var:: config.quit_action = ...

     The action that is called when the user clicks the quit button on